Graphical combinatorics and a distributive law for modular operads: Definitions and examples

 An element $ \phi \in S_X$ of a graphical species $S$ is represented as a labelling or \textit{decoration} of the unique vertex of $\CX$, and a \textit{colouring} of the legs of $\CX$ by $S_\S$ according to $S(ch_x)$ for $x \in X$ (\cref{fig. species vis} right side).

 \end{rmk}

-\begin{ex} Recall the graphical species $Di$ defined in \cref{Comm c}.
+\begin{ex} The graphical species $Di$ was defined in \cref{Comm c}.
 For each finite set $X$, $Di_X =\{\In, \Out\}^X$ is the set of partitions $X = X_{\In}\amalg X_{\Out}$ of $X$ into \textit{input} and \textit{output} sets, with blockwise action of the partition-preserving isomorphisms in $\ElS[Di]$.